 Donations in any amount will be accepted at the register through Thanksgiving.
 After Thanksgiving, we will continue to take donations for the Sunshine Division through December 31, which will help to provide food for their programs throughout the next year.

-They have received eight consecutive 4-out-of-4 star ratings by Charity Navigator for fiscal transparency and efficiency.
+.90 cents of every dollar donated goes directly to supporting Sunshine Division’s programs.
+The non-profit organization has received eight consecutive 4-out-of-4 star ratings by Charity Navigator for fiscal transparency and efficiency.
 This rating ranks them among the top 4% of charities nationwide for program efficiency.